Skip to main content

 <function_parameter> String

-Specifies a parameter of the function:
+Specifies a parameter of the UDF:

 • data_type - Any Dremio SQL data type, including primitive and complex types.